 Profile Audience and Scope

-This profile desribes SMART’s client-confidential-asymmetric authentication mechanism.
-It is intended for for SMART clients that can manage and sign assertions with asymmetric keys.
+This profile describes SMART’s client-confidential-asymmetric authentication mechanism.
+It is intended for SMART clients that can manage and sign assertions with asymmetric keys.
 Specifically, this profile describes the registration-time metadata required for a client using asymmetric keys, and the runtime process by which a client can authenticate to an OAuth server’s token endpoint.
 This profile can be implemented by user-facing SMART apps in the context of the SMART App Launch flow or by SMART Backend Services that establish a connection with no user-facing authorization step.

 Use this profile when the following conditions apply: